-\$ export OB_CNTK=ob_cntk_path
+\$ export OB CNTK=ob cntk path

-Where ob_cntk_path is the installation directory of the Order Balancer cloud native toolkit.
+In the previous example, ob_cntk_path is the installation directory of the Order Balancer cloud native toolkit.

 Installing the Traefik Container Image

 To leverage the Order Balancer cloud native samples that integrate with Traefik, the Kubernetes environment must have the Traefik ingress controller installed and configured.